djorna/djorna.github.io/content/terrain.md

 You can find the full source code for this project on [my Github page](https://github.com/djorna/terrain-generation).

 ## Further Reading
 All of the techniques I am using for procedural terrain generation are from a [2004 paper](http://web.mit.edu/cesium/Public/terrain.pdf), which details the use of the algorithm to generate maps for a real-time strategy game.
-I highly recommend reading the paper, as it goes into more depth about the design and optimization of the algorithms.
+I highly recommend reading the paper, as it goes into more depth about the design and optimization of each of the algorithms.